akka/akka/akka-docs/src/main/paradox/scala/stream/stream-io.md

 in which *either side is waiting for the other one to start the conversation*.
 One does not need to look far to find examples of such back-pressure loops.
 In the two examples shown previously, we always assumed that the side we are connecting to would start the conversation, which effectively means both sides are back-pressured and can not get the conversation started.
-There are multiple ways of dealing with this which are explained in depth in @ref[Graph cycles, liveness and deadlocks](stream-graphs.md#graph-cycles), however in client-server scenarios it is often the simplest to make either side simply send an initial message.
+There are multiple ways of dealing with this which are explained in depth in @ref:[Graph cycles, liveness and deadlocks](stream-graphs.md#graph-cycles), however in client-server scenarios it is often the simplest to make either side simply send an initial message.

 @@@ note